-- 5.110 It is important that there is a reasonable prospect of the provision of suitable SANG to serve the identified housing development at Farnham in a timely manner. - 5.111 Since the Farnham Neighbourhood Plan was made, planning consent has been granted for a SANG within the Plan area and straddling the boundary with Guildford Borough at Tongham Road, Runfold.
+- formula (8 ha of SANG per 1000 new residents).
+As this is beyond the Farnham Park SANG capacity, further SANG will be required to serve approximately 415 dwellings. - 5.109 It is important that there is a reasonable prospect of the provision of suitable SANG to serve the identified housing development at Farnham in a timely manner. - 5.110 Since the Farnham Neighbourhood Plan was made, planning consent has been granted for a SANG within the Plan area and straddling the boundary with Guildford Borough at Tongham Road, Runfold.
 The SANG is to be developed in two phases.
-In part, Phase 1 is intended to serve a permitted housing development of 254 dwellings at Guildford and is proposed to be provided within the next 3 years.
+In part, Phase I is intended to serve a permitted housing development of 254 dwellings at Guildford and is proposed to be provided within the next 3 years.
 Nevertheless, this leaves a surplus capacity to mitigate some additional 270 dwellings.
 In addition, Phase 2 of the permitted SANG has an additional capacity to mitigate approximately 300 additional dwellings and its provision would be led by demand.
 The landowner has confirmed that the spare capacity could be available to sites in the Farnham area subject to the necessary agreements.
-The site with planning consent is shown on Map G. Only the part of the site within the Farnham Neighbourhood Plan area can lawfully be allocated in this plan.
+The site with planning consent is shown on Map G. Only the part of the site within the Farnham Neighbourhood Plan area can lawfully be allocated in this plan although, as the whole site has a potential catchment of 4km, Natural England have confirmed there is potential for it to serve development within the central and eastern parts of the Plan area.

-Map G Part of SANG site at Tongham Road, Runfold, showing Farnham boundary.
+Map G: Part of SANG site at Tongham Road, Runfold, showing Farnham boundary

-5.112 The Borough Council undertook an assessment of potential opportunities for new SANG in the Farnham area (Analysis of Potential SANG Sites for Farnham for the Thames Basin Heaths SPA Avoidance and Mitigation Strategy, April 2015).
+5.111 The Borough Council undertook an assessment of potential opportunities for new SANG in the Farnham area (Analysis of Potential SANG Sites for Farnham for the Thames Basin Heaths SPA Avoidance and Mitigation Strategy, April 2015).
 In addition, the Town Council issued a call for potential SANG sites as part of a call for housing sites exercise which preceded this Regulation 14 Neighbourhood Plan Review.